Elementary Learning Program

 • Math – fluency in double-digit multiplication, long division, basics of decimals, money amounts as decimals, multiplying and dividing fractions, data analysis, word problems, measuring angles, symmetry, unit conversions, and basic geometry including area/perimeter of triangles/squares

-• Reading – fluency with making inferences from details and examples in a text; describing in depth a character, setting, or event in a story; learning to identify the overall structure of texts, including chronology, cause/effect, and comparisons; and using context to confirm or self-correct word recognition and understanding
+• Reading – fluency with making inferences from details and examples in a text; describing in depth a character, setting, or event in a story; learning to identify the overall structure of texts, including chronology, cause/effect, and comparisons; using context to confirm or self-correct word recognition and understanding; and develop annotating and note-taking skills to foster active reading

 • Writing – produce clear and coherent writing that is appropriate for particular tasks, purposes, and audiences; conduct short research projects; explain ideas, concepts, and events in a text, including what happened and why based on specific information in the text; develop and strengthen writing as by planning, revising, and editing